google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

-One of the pain points when working with web push is that trigger a push message is extremely "fiddly".
+One of the pain points when working with web push is that triggering a push message is extremely "fiddly".
 To trigger a push message an application needs to make a POST request to a push service following the [web push protocol](https://tools.ietf.org/html/draft-ietf-webpush-protocol).
 To use push across all